Research

 Cognitive Consequences of Structural Brain Aging

 Although structural changes may be separate in time from cognitive declines, some links between smaller regional volumes or faster longitudinal declines of brain regions and poorer performance on cognitive tasks have been noted.
 For example, we found the rate of shrinkage of the entorhinal cortex, which is usually stable until the seventh decade, is associated with reduced memory performance.
 Notably, the relationship between cognitive abilities and brain integrity may be bi-directional.
 In one longitudinal study of healthy adults, we observed such reciprocal influences among neuroanatomical and cognitive variables.
-Larger brain volumes at baseline predicted greater individual gains in fluid intelligence test scores, but differences in prefrontal cortex volume shrinkage were in part explained by baseline level of cognitive performance.
+Larger brain volumes at baseline predicted greater individual gains in fluid cognitive ability scores, but differences in prefrontal cortex volume shrinkage were in part explained by baseline level of cognitive performance.
 Changes in the prefrontal white matter volume were coupled with change in cognitive performance.
 In examining changes in several indices of white matter organization, we found that these changes are coupled with changes in memory scores over two years.
 Establishing whether changes in the brain lead or trail changes in cognition requires multi-occasion studies, such as the longitudinal study that is currently underway in our lab.
-The examples of relevant publications on the described links between brain and cognitive change can be found at these links:
+In these longitudinal studies we are beginning to characterize the complex interpaly between memory and thinking functions with motor skills in connections to changes in the brain so to better understand common issues in spatial navigation and wayfinding that are ciritical for independent living in late life.

 Modifiers of Brain Aging

-Multiple indicators of vascular and metabolic risk, such as hypertension and elevated blood sugar become more common with age.
+Multiple indicators of vascular and metabolic risk, such as high blood pressure and elevated blood sugar become more common with age.
 We found that even when treated and reasonably well controlled, vascular and metabolic risk may still exert negative influence on the brain and cognition.
 Metabolic risk can mediate the effects of age on the white matter microstructure and iron accumulation, which in turn are associated with poorer cognitive performance.
-The papers describing these findings can be found here:
+In addition to understanding health-related risk, we also characterize external factors that act upon metabolic risk, such as exposure to ambient air pollution and social determinants of health.

 Current Projects